 Travel Camera

 Dubrovnik Scenic Viewpoints are amazing!
 Upgrade to a real travel camera for high quality photos.
-We use a Canon Rebel, which takes amazing pictures and comes at a reasonable price.
+We use a Canon Rebel and a 18-135mm lens, which takes amazing pictures and comes at a reasonable price.

 Water Bottle and Day Pack